Resourcesbreadcrumb separatorAccounting and Taxes

 3. Check qualifications

-• What experience do you have with freelancers or 1099 contractors?
+• What experience do you have with small businesses in my industry?

 • How do you charge?
 Fixed rates, hourly, or a retainer?